Start page

 The moving of steppe tribes to the borders of Central Asia is evidenced by an open in the Low Zeravshan River burial place of Zamanbaba and other relics united now in a Zamanbaba culture” (MASSON V.M., MERPERT N.Ya., 1982: 329).

 The sites of Zamanbaba culture, found currently in the region of Khwarezm, near Tashkent, Samarkand, and Bukhara, are close to Andronovo culture on several features.
-At the same time its funeral ceremony has features of the Catacomb cultures.
+At the same time, its funeral ceremony has features of the Catacomb culture.
 All this gives reason to believe that steppe tribes of Pit shape participated in its formation (MASSON V.M., 1989: 64)

-Presumably moving of Turks southward to Afghanistan has been stopped by numerous local population.
+Presumably the moving of Turks southward to Afghanistan was stopped by numerous local populations.
 Fortified settlements in Margiana with traces of fire and found there pottery of steppe appearance can confirm this assumption.
-Obviously after the first meetings with the militant nomads local farmers began to build fortifications to protect their settlements and temples.
+After the first meetings with the militant nomads, local farmers began to build fortifications to protect their settlements and temples.
 The first appearance of regular fortresses in the south of Central Asia dates back abroad III – II mill.
 BC.
 (SHCHETENKO A.Ya.
 2005, 124-131).
 This time corresponds exactly to the continued migration of Turks in the steppes of Kazakhstan and Central Asia.

 Turkic expansion to the east continued for several centuries and at the beginning of the Bronze Age, a new wave of Turks advanced to the Altai, becoming the creators of the Andronovo culture and their European morphological features can be confirmed by data of anthropological research:

-Caucasoid in their morphological features population was in vast majority of the people of the Altai-Sayan highlands in the Chalcolithic and Bronze Ages, partly in the early Iron Age.
-Mongoloid admixture is fixed at this time only in isolated cases, but has steadily increased since the Early Iron Age reaching the full superiority at modern time (ALEKSEYEV V.P.
+Caucasoid in their morphological features population was in the vast majority of the people of the Altai-Sayan highlands in the Chalcolithic and Bronze Ages, partly in the early Iron Age.
+Mongoloid admixture is fixed at this time only in isolated cases but has steadily increased since the Early Iron Age reaching full superiority in modern times (ALEKSEYEV V.P.
 1989: 417).

 Morphological similarity of a portion of Caucasoid skulls of the Andronov series from the burial place Preobrazhenka-3 with series of Bronze Age steppe cultures suggests the possibility of the migration of population from the western regions of the Andronov culture, which physical appearance manifested Mediterranean racial type (MOLODIN V.I., CHIKISHEVA T.A.
 1988: 204).